mosmn/Notes/sections/theo/ai/propositional-predicate-logic.md

   - The implication of one sentence for another is a sentence.
   - The equivalence of two sentences is a sentence.

-  Propositional Calculus Semantics
+## Propositional Calculus Semantics

-• An interpretation of a set of propositions is the assignment of a truth value, either T or F, to each propositional symbol.
+- **Interpretation of Propositions**: An interpretation of a set of propositions is the assignment of a truth value, either T (true) or F (false), to each propositional symbol.

-• A proposition symbol corresponds to a statement about the world.
-– P may denote the statement “it is raining”
-– Q may denote the statement “I live in a brown house.”
+- **Propositional Symbols Correspond to Statements**: Each proposition symbol corresponds to a statement about the world.
+For example, P may denote the statement "it is raining," and Q may denote the statement "I live in a brown house."

-• A proposition must be either true or false, given some state of the world.
+- **Propositions are Either True or False**: A proposition must be either true or false, depending on the state of the world.

-• The truth value assignment to propositional sentences is called an interpretation, an assertion (declaration/statement) about their truth in some possible world.
+- **Interpretation as Truth Value Assignment**: The truth value assignment to propositional sentences is called an interpretation.
+It represents an assertion or declaration about the truth of those propositions in a possible world.

-• The symbol true is always assigned T, and the symbol false is assigned F.
+- **True and False Symbols**: The symbols "true" always corresponds to T (true), and "false" corresponds to F (false).

-• Formally, an interpretation is a mapping from the propositional symbols into the set {T, F} for truth value assignment.
+- **Formal Definition**: Formally, an interpretation is a mapping from propositional symbols into the set {T, F} for truth value assignment.

-• Each possible mapping of truth values onto propositions corresponds to a possible world of interpretation.
+- **Mapping to Possible Worlds**: Each possible mapping of truth values onto propositions corresponds to a possible world of interpretation.

-• For example, if P denotes the proposition “it is raining” and Q denotes “I am at work,” then the set of propositions {P, Q} has four different functional mappings into the truth values {T, F}.
+- **Example**: If P denotes the proposition "it is raining," and Q denotes "I am at work," then the set of propositions {P, Q} can have four different mappings into the truth values {T, F}.
+These mappings represent different possible worlds of __interpretation__.

+• The interpretation or truth value for sentences is determined by:
+13
+The truth assignment of negation,
+￢ P, where P is any propositional symbol, is F if the assignment to P is T, and T if the assignment to P is F.
+The truth assignment of conjunction, , is T only when both conjuncts have truth value T; otherwise it is F.
+The truth assignment of disjunction, , is F only when both disjuncts have truth value F; otherwise it is T.
+The truth assignment of implication, , is F only when the premise or symbol before the implication is T and the truth value of the consequent or symbol after the implication is F; otherwise it is always T.
+The truth assignment of equivalence, =, is T only when both expressions have the same truth assignment for all possible interpretations;
+otherwise it is F.

+• The truth assignments of compound propositions are often described by truth tables.
+• A truth table lists all possible truth value assignments to the atomic propositions of an expression and gives the truth value of the expression for each assignment.
+• Thus, a truth table enumerates all possible worlds of interpretation that may be given to an expression.